AmrGebil/Blog_project_for_internship/README.md

 ## Installation

 1. Clone the repository.
+2. python -m venv venv.
+3. source venv/bin/activate.
-2. Install the dependencies using `pip install -r requirements.txt`.
+4. Install the dependencies using `pip install -r requirements.txt`.
-3. Run the server using `python manage.py runserver`.
+5. python manage.py migrate.
+6. python manage.py createsuperuser
+7. python manage.py runserver

 ## Usage

+-Access the Django admin interface at http://localhost:8000/admin/ and log in with the superuser credentials created in step 5.

+Use API endpoints to interact with the blog data.
+See API Endpoints for details.

-The API provides the following endpoints:
+-The API provides the following endpoints:

 - `/`: Returns user information.
 - `/register/`:  Creates a user account.